Skip to content

 Reference Syntax

-Reference inline-capable xprompts inside any prompt with the # prefix.
-Use #! for standalone references: YAML workflows that do not have a prompt_part step, plus markdown-defined multi-agent xprompts whose body contains top-level --- segment separators.
+Reference inline-capable xprompts inside any prompt with the # prefix, including markdown-defined multi-agent xprompts whose body contains top-level --- segment separators.
+Use #! only for standalone YAML workflows that do not have a prompt_part step.
 The marker must appear at the start of the string, after whitespace, or after one of ([{"'.
+For compatibility, #!name is still accepted for multi-agent xprompts, but new prompts should use #name.

 Syntax Description